 Decorations are the first thing to ignite in 900reported home fires each year.
-Two of every five of these fires were started by a candle.
+Two of every five of these fires were started by a candle when looking for artistic decorations to place around the house, visit The local stores.
 Decorations catching on fire cause an estimated average of one civilian death, 41 civilian injuries, and $13 million in direct property damage per year.

 Fire Safety Tips for Your Family

 Taking simple fire safety precautions, like keeping decorations far away from open flames and using battery-operated candles or glow-sticks in jack-o-lanterns, can help ensure your holiday remains festive and fun.

 The National Fire Prevention Association (NFPA) provides the following tips:

 - When choosing a costume, stay away from billowing or long-trailing fabric.
 If you are making your own costume, choose material that is fire retardant.

 - Increase visibility by providing children with flashlights to carry for lighting or glow sticks as part ofdi their costumes.
 If your child is wearing a mask, make sure the eye holes are large enough so your child can see clearly out of it.

 - Cornstalks, hay bales and crepe paper are highly flammable.
 Keep these and other decorations well away from all open flames and heat sources, including light bulbs and heaters.